krkn-chaos/krkn-hub/docs/test_your_changes.md

 2. Similar to above, also add the default parameter values to [env.sh](../env.sh)

 ## Build Your Changes
+1. Run [build.sh](../build.sh) to get Dockerfiles for each scenario
-1. Edit the docker-compose.yaml file to point to your quay.io repository
+2. Edit the docker-compose.yaml file to point to your quay.io repository (optional)
-2. Build your image(s) from base kraken-hub directory
+3. Build your image(s) from base kraken-hub directory

 Builds all images in docker-compose file `docker-compose build`